What is L-citrulline?

 One study in the International Journal of Impotence Research found that about a quarter of the men in the study who received acupuncture had improved erections and were able to perform sexually.

 Supplements such as L-citrulline and natural remedies show some promise in the treatment of ED.
-Your doctor can help you find a treatment plan that is safe and less likely to cause side effects or problems.
+Your doctor can help you find a treatment plan that is safe and less likely to cause side effects.

 Sometimes men are hesitant to talk about these sensitive issues, but the sooner you ask for help, the sooner you can find answers and the treatment you need.